 Yes, that means you need to run a web browser to perform end-to-end tests.
 Note that E2E tests do take longer to run, and getting rid of false negatives or false positives can be challenging.
 But implementing end-to-end tests will significantly increase your confidence in your application, since you’re testing the exact path followed by your end users.

-With coverage for Windows, Mac, Android, and iOS, TestProject can be used from almost anywhere, enabling you to take advantage of end-to-end testing regardless of the tools your team uses.
+Cross-platform testing With coverage for Windows, Mac, Android, and iOS, TestProject can be used from almost anywhere, enabling you to take advantage of end-to-end testing regardless of the tools your team uses.

 More importantly, however, testing on multiple platforms can be crucial when your team does not use the platform tested on a day-to-day basis.
 Imagine a team that’s building a multi-platform web app using Mac and iOS exclusively.
 While Mac and iOS issues are likely to get caught by your developers and QA engineers—seeing as they use those platforms daily—Windows and Android issues might make it to the customer in the absence of automated testing on these platforms.